mjem/carrie/README.md

 - BBC iPlayer on Firefox or Chromium.
 - mplayer

 This project is not a media center.
-There is no functionality for starting media playback or changing the file being played. `carrie` is used to control a video which is already playing.
-The default functions available are:
+There is no function to start media playback or change the file being played. `carrie` is used only to control a video which is already playing.
+The functions available are:

 - Play/pause
 - Toggle full screen
 - Volume up annd down
 - Mute

-If the client player is `mplayer` these additional functions are available:
+If the client player is `mplayer` then these additional functions are available:

 - Skip forwards/backwards
 - Toggle fullscreen, OSD, subtitle visibility
-- Change subtitle language.
+- Change audio and subtitle languages.

 Screenshots
 -----------